- — Acid-Test Ratio

 - — Working Capital

-- — Working Capital Ratio
+- — Working Capital Ratio (WCR)

 The term “Acid-test ratio” is also known as quick ratio.
 The most basic definition of acid-test ratio is that, “it measures current (short term) liquidity and position of the company”.
 To do the analysis accountants weight current assets of the company against the current liabilities which result in the ratio that highlights the liquidity of the company.

-Cash ratio (also called cash asset ratio) isthe ratio of a company's cash and cash equivalent assets to its total liabilities.
+Cash ratio (also called cash asset ratio) isthe ratio of a company's cash and cash equivalent assets to its current liabilities.
 Cash ratio is a refinement of quick ratio and indicates the extent to which readily available funds can pay off current liabilities.
 Potential creditors use this ratio as a measure of a company's liquidity and how easily it can service debt and cover short-term liabilities.

 Net Working Capital